hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 :::danger WARNING

-Only proceed if you’re up for reading some documentation along the way. i3wm isn’t for everyone—it requires some patience and a willingness to tinker a bit.
+Only proceed if you’re up for reading some documentation along the way. i3wm isn’t for everyone - it requires some patience and a willingness to tinker a bit.

 :::

 ## Why i3wm?

-i3wm is highly documented, and has more support online.
-It's not based on Wayland.
-So, i dont have trouble with NVIDIA GPUs.
+i3wm is well-documented and widely supported, which makes it a solid choice if you’re looking to switch to a tiling window manager.
+Unlike some alternatives, it’s not based on Wayland, so there’s no hassle with NVIDIA GPUs - everything just works.

-Learn the basics and use it for 30 minute's and you wouldn't want to swicth back.
-You dont have to keep on pressing Alt+Tab severl times to go through and select open windows. you can launch apps quickly.
-You can see your system's information easily at a glance.
-Its lightweight.
-Its extremely customizable.
-Its efficient, so, it saves time. ots quick and easy to navigate (after getting used to, which you can - even within several minutes)
+Once you get the basics down and spend just 30 minutes with i3wm, you’ll probably wonder why you didn’t switch sooner!
+No more endlessly pressing Alt+Tab to find a specific window; you can manage your workspace with a few quick key combinations.
+Launching apps is fast, system information is readily visible, and the entire setup is incredibly lightweight and customizable.
+It’s efficient, saves time, and, with a bit of practice, navigating through i3wm will feel intuitive in no time.

 ## i3wm

 ### Installation

-On PopOS, you can run the command below to install i3wm and all of its default dependencies.
+On Pop!_OS, you can install i3wm with its default dependencies using the following command:

 ```bash
 sudo apt install i3